sparker888/gatsby-tailwind-starter/README.md

 # Gatsby Tailwindcss Starter

-This is a basic Gatsby site using the [Tailwindcss](https://tailwindcss.com/) starter but modified for our specific uses.
-Namely, we use it to get up to speed with new clients or new projects.
-It starts with some basic branding then moves to creating a personality for the site.
-A number of pages are set up for exploring layouts and styles.
+This is a basic Gatsby site with our spin on including [Tailwindcss](https://tailwindcss.com/) as a starter, but modified for our specific uses.
+Namely, we use it to get new client projects up to speed quickly.
+The site starts with a branding page then provides several starter pages for creating a personality for the site.
+Several pages are typically required to exploring layouts concepts and styles.

 After the standard Gatsby project setup, we essentially followed the [Tailwind Install Docs](https://tailwindcss.com/docs/guides/gatsby) as you will see in the steps below.
 Starting at Step 9, we began customizing the project.
 This is a step-by-step account of what was done to arrive at what you see in the repo.